COsborn2/AutoWiki-Wiki/Home.md

 Welcome to the AutoWiki wiki!

-Adding something to the Wiki